MOOCs offered by University of Bath

 This course will raise your awareness of sustainability issues and help you to develop a sustainability strategy for your own organisation.

-This course has run twice and will run again later in the year.
-It lasts 6 weeks and requires about three hours of study per week.
+The course will run again shortly, dates to be confirmed.
+It runs for 6 weeks and requires about three hours of study a week.

 Our approach to MOOCs

-MOOCs have been available for some years but are still a highly experimental area of study.
+MOOCs have been available for some years but are still an experimental area of study.
 The University of Bath is committed to providing a wide range of opportunities for independent learning, which is why we are excited by the potential of MOOCs.